 We have no excuses to use all the fruits and gifts of the Spirit.
 Let’s gospel them all, love the hell out of them, set the captives free, heal the sick.

-As a Christian in South Africa we have no excuses not to follow Jesus and do all the good works and miracles He did.
-He said Whoever really believes in Me ” Must ” walk like Jesus did.
+As a Christian in South Africa, we have no excuses not to follow Jesus and do all the good works and miracles He did.
+He said Whoever really believes in Me ” Must ” walk as Jesus did.

 1 John 2.6 and in John 14.12 Jesus said, “Who really believe in Me ” will ” do the works I did and greater”.
 Is that good news or what?
 What a privilege to stay in South Africa as dark as hell, and God said, “Let light shine out of darkness, made His light shine in our hearts.
 He gave us the light of the knowledge of God’s glory displayed in the face of Jesus Christ.